 The most current information about opening hours (especially during the COVID pandemic, snow, and fire seasons) is available at our Visitor Center web page.

 Lick Observatory is located on the summit of Mount Hamilton, California, roughly 20 miles east of San Jose.
-The observatory is open to the public year-round Thursday through Sunday, from 12 to 5 p.m.
-Admission is free, and tours of inside the dome of the 36-inch Great Refractor are given every half hour by the Gift Shop.
+The observatory is open to the public year-round Saturday and Sunday, from 12 to 5 p.m.
+Admission is free, and tours of inside the dome of the 36-inch Great Refractor are given every hour on the half hour by the Gift Shop.

-The observatory is closed on Veterans Day, Thanksgiving Thursday, and Christmas Day.
+The observatory is closed on Independence Day, Veterans Day, Thanksgiving Thursday, and Christmas Day.

 Make your trip to Lick Observatory a memorable one with our recommendations.